jarrid-xyz/keyper-tutorial/2-create-app-configuration-and-credentials-gcp/README.md

-# 2. Create App Configuration and Credentials
+# 2. Create App Configuration and Credentials (GCP)

 Now, let's create the necessary application configuration and credentials for [Keyper](https://jarrid.xyz/keyper).

 ## Application Configuration

 [Keyper](https://jarrid.xyz/keyper) provides a simple interface for modifying resource creation and provisioning behavior using [cdktf](https://developer.hashicorp.com/terraform/cdktf/cli-reference/commands).
-For more details, go to [Keyper Deployment Configuration](https://jarrid.xyz/keyper/deploy/configuration/).
+For more details, go to [Keyper Deployment GCP](https://jarrid.xyz/keyper/deploy/gcp/).
 Here, we will cover the required configurations to point Keyper to your cloud provider.

 ### Provider